Create or download Divi Child Theme: How to get started with child themes in Divi

 Basically, how child themes work is that you copy the files from the actual theme and add them to the child theme.

-There you can edit them without affecting the original in any way.
+There, you can edit them without impacting the original in any way.

 Where can I find help for creating a child theme?

 Divi comes from the developer Elegant Themes and they are relatively well known for their consistently good support.
-If you have any questions regarding the child theme, please contact Elegant Themes directly.
-There is chat, mail and an “Ask the Community” section on the website.
-However, this is only in English, which should be obvious.
+Got questions about your child theme?
+Just reach out to Elegant Themes directly – via chat, email, or their community section (all in English).

 Create Child Theme via Plugin